Learn how to make keto lemon pound cake! An easy coconut flour cake with a delicious buttery texture and tangy lemon flavor.

 Store your cake in the pantry on a cake box for up to 3 or 4 days.
 Slice before serving to keep the cake moist.

 Enjoy as breakfast, teatime, plain, or with sugar-free chia seed jam.

 How to freeze your pound cake?

 Slice the cake into 16 slices before freezing.
 Freeze the cake in an airtight box making sure the slice doesn't overlap (or place a piece of parchment paper between each slice to make it easier to defrost individually.
-Defrost the slice the day before at room temperature, on plate, don't overlap slices.
+Defrost the slice the day before at room temperature, on a plate, don't overlap the slices.

 The next day, you can toast the slices in a toaster before serving.